-The return on equity component under the IEIMA and the FEJA is equal to the calendar year average of the monthly yields of 30-year United States Treasury bonds plus 580 basis points.
-Therefore, Ameren Illinois' annual return on equity under the formula ratemaking frameworks for both its electric distribution service and its electric energy-efficiency investments is directly correlated to the yields on such bonds, which are outside of Ameren Illinois' control.
-With respect to electric distribution service, a 50 basis point change in the average monthly yields of the 30-year United States Treasury bonds would result in an estimated \$8 million change in Ameren's and Ameren Illinois' net income, based on its 2018 projected rate base.
+The return on equity component under both formula ratemaking recovery mechanisms is equal to the annual average of the monthly yields of the 30-year United States Treasury bonds plus 580 basis points.
+Therefore, Ameren Illinois' annual return on equity for its electric distribution business is directly correlated to the yields on such bonds, which are outside of Ameren Illinois' control.
+With respect to electric distribution service, a 50 basis point change in the annual average of the monthly yields of the 30-year United States Treasury bonds would result in an estimated \$8 million change in Ameren's and Ameren Illinois' net income, based on its 2019 projected rate base.

 Ameren Illinois is also subject to performance standards.
 Failure to achieve the standards would result in a reduction in the company's allowed return on equity calculated under the ratemaking formulas.
 The performance standards applicable to electric distribution service include improvements in service reliability to reduce both the frequency and duration of outages, a reduction in the number of estimated bills, a reduction of consumption from inactive meters, and a reduction in bad debt expense.
-The regulatory framework applicable to electric distribution service provides for return on equity penalties up to 34 basis points in 2018, and up to 38 basis points in each year from 2019 through 2022, if these performance standards are not met.
-Beginning in 2018, the regulatory framework applicable to electric energy-efficiency investments provides for increases or decreases of up to 200 basis points to the return on equity.
+The electric distribution service regulatory framework provides for return on equity penalties up to 38 basis points in each year from 2019 through 2022, if these performance standards are not met.
+Beginning in 2018, the rider for electric energy-efficiency investments provides for increases or decreases of up to 200 basis points to the return on equity.
 Any adjustments to the return on equity for energy-efficiency investments will depend on annual performance of a historical period relative to energy savings goals.
+In 2018, there were no performance-related basis point adjustments.